 When choosing a NAS (Network Attached Storage) server, it's important to consider your specific needs and how you plan to use the device.
 NAS servers are used for storing and sharing data across a network, making them ideal for both personal and business use.
 They can serve as a central hub for your files, backups, and media, and can also provide additional functionalities like remote access and data redundancy.
 To make an informed decision, you should understand the key specifications and how they align with your requirements.

-Storage CapacityStorage capacity refers to the amount of data that the NAS server can hold.
+Storage CapacityStorage capacity refers to the total amount of data that the NAS server can hold.
 This is important because it determines how much data you can store and share.
 Storage capacity is usually measured in terabytes (TB).
 For personal use, a NAS with 2-4 TB might be sufficient, while small businesses might need 8-16 TB or more.
 If you plan to store large files like videos or run multiple backups, opt for higher capacity.
-Consider future growth and choose a NAS that allows for easy expansion.
+Always consider future growth and choose a NAS that allows for easy expansion.

 FAQ